Timeline of recent environmental concerns

 In the decades before the year 2000, the sea level in the Bay had been rising about 3 millimeters (0.12 inches) a year.
 During the first decade of the 21st century, the rate of rise has been accelerating and has reached about 5 millimeters (0.3 inches) a year.
 Scientists attribute this increased rate to two causes:

 - Climate change is warming the earth generally.
-This causes glaciers in Greenland, the Antarctic, and elsewhere to melt more rapidly, increasing the ocean level directly.
+This causes glaciers in Greenland, the Antarctic, and elsewhere to melt more rapidly, pouring water into the oceans and increasing the ocean level directly.

 This increase in ocean level has caused New Moore Island in the Bay of Bengal to be completely submerged.
 For a while, will be a shipping hazard.
 However. it is no longer an island.